 Training for a marathon is a challenge so big that it can change your way of seeing life positively, both physically and mentally.
 You will gain self-confidence to reach your personal and sports goals and you will find that you have abilities that you didn’t even know yourself.

 Some tips that could help in your training would be

 First, you need to define your goal well: “I want to run a marathon”, but why?
 Because I have been running for many years and I want to take the jump and run a marathon.
 Because I like the distance and I want to try it out in a competition.
 Because a group of friends challenges each other to do it.
 I’ve already run the marathon distance and now I want to train again in order to reduce time, in short, whatever your goal is, you have to define it in order to know where we are and where we are going.

 Find a good training plan.

-There are many training plans for marathon, but the best plan will be the one that suits you and the objective you are pursuing.
+There are many training plans for marathons, but the best plan will be the one that suits you and the objective you are pursuing.
 And it is that for each person each plan can be similar but different.
-To begin with, it is important to consider several points, for example, if it will be your first marathon, if you have little or much time running.
+To begin with, it is important to consider several points, for example, if it will be your first marathon if you have little or much time running.